 SingaporeMotherhood | Pregnancy

 The birth of a new baby is a joyous occasion.
-However, for every mother who carries a precious pregnancy to term, there may be a friend or relative who miscarries.
+However, for every mum-to-be who carries a precious pregnancy to term, there may be another who has a miscarriage.
 Such a loss triggers myriad emotions — anger, guilt, sadness, fear — and questions that often go unasked, and unanswered.
-This has led to a general lack of understanding about miscarriages.
-Dr Zeng Shanyong of DTAP Clinic helps address some common misconceptions about miscarriages, while shedding light on the causes and risk factors involved.
+Often, women blame themselves.
+Was it something I did, or ate, or drank?
+Dr Zeng Shanyong of DTAP Clinic helps address some common misconceptions about miscarriages, while shedding light on how your lifestyle during pregnancy may affect your risk.

 First of All, What is a Miscarriage?

-Miscarriages in early pregnancy are extremely common.
-Studies have shown that approximately 8 to 20 per cent of women who know that they are pregnant have a miscarriage some time before they reach 20 weeks of pregnancy.
-In fact, 80 per cent of those miscarriages occur in the first 12 weeks.
+Miscarriages in early pregnancy are common.
+Studies have shown that approximately 8 to 20 per cent of women who know that they are pregnant have a miscarriage before they reach 20 weeks of pregnancy.
+In fact, 80 per cent of miscarriages occur in the first 12 weeks of gestation.

-However, actual rates of miscarriages are likely higher, as they can occur even before the pregnancy is known.
+However, actual rates of miscarriages are likely to be higher, as they can occur even before the pregnancy is known.
 Some studies estimate that rates could be as high as 30 per cent.

 (See also: Prenatal Scans and Tests for your Peace of Mind when Pregnant)

 Miscarriages are one of the most common complications of pregnancy.
-However, a single miscarriage does not mean that subsequent pregnancies carry an increased risk of miscarriages.
+However, a single miscarriage does not mean that your subsequent pregnancy carries an increased risk of miscarriage.
 Prospective studies show that overall risk of miscarriage remains at 15 per cent, a baseline risk after one miscarriage.

-For majority of mums-to-be who are healthy and are having uneventful pregnancies, most exercises are safe and do not increase the risk of spontaneous miscarriages.
-If you are already an experienced sportswoman to start with, it should be safe to continue with your normal activities after consulting your doctor.
+For the majority of mums-to-be who are healthy and have uneventful pregnancies, most exercises are safe and do not increase the risk of spontaneous miscarriages.
+If you are an experienced sportswoman, it should be safe to continue with your normal activities after consulting your doctor.

-There are certain sports that should be avoided.
+However, certain sports should be avoided.
 Contact sports like boxing, basketball, and football can lead to abdominal trauma.
-Sports like off-road cycling, skiing, and surfing can increase the risk of falls and should be avoided as well.
-The safest exercises during pregnancy, according to the American College of Obstetricians and Gynecologists, are walking, swimming, and water-workouts, stationary bike cycling, and modified yoga/Pilates.
+Off-road cycling, skiing, and surfing can increase the risk of falls and should be avoided as well.
+The safest exercises during pregnancy, according to the American College of Obstetricians and Gynecologists, are walking, swimming, water-workouts, stationary bike cycling, and modified yoga/Pilates.

-However, women with certain medical conditions or complications during pregnancy should not exercise during pregnancy.
-For example, certain heart and lung conditions, severe anaemia, pregnancy with twins or triplets, pre-eclampsia, and placenta previa.
-Always consult your healthcare providers before embarking on exercises during pregnancy if you have any existing medical conditions or experience pregnancy complications.
+However, women with certain medical conditions or complications during pregnancy should not exercise during these 40 weeks.
+These include those with certain heart and lung conditions, severe anaemia, who are pregnant with twins or triplets, or who have pre-eclampsia, and placenta previa.
+Always consult your healthcare provider before embarking on exercise during pregnancy, especially if you have existing medical conditions or experience pregnancy complications.

 (See also: Exercise during Pregnancy: What you need to know)

-When the pregnancy is uneventful, having sex is safe and will not lead to spontaneous miscarriages.
-The developing foetus is well cushioned by the strong walls of the uterus as well as the amniotic fluid.
+When the pregnancy is uneventful, having sex is safe and will not lead to a spontaneous miscarriage.
+The developing foetus is well cushioned by the walls of the uterus as well as the amniotic fluid.
 The mucus plug in the cervix also prevents infection from ascending into the uterus.

 There are, however, a few conditions when sex should be avoided.
 When the placenta is lying directly over the cervix, a condition known as placenta previa, penetrative sex can cause bleeding.
 Sex should also be avoided during preterm labour, as well as when the amniotic sac has ruptured, as it could lead to an ascending infection into the uterus.

-Stress and injuries can induce a miscarriage — PARTIALLY TRUE
+6. Stress and injuries may induce a miscarriage

-The effect of caffeine on miscarriages is uncertain, with multiple studies providing mixed reports.
+The effect of caffeine on miscarriage is uncertain, with multiple studies providing mixed reports.

-A review of the medical literature in 2011 noted that intake of caffeinated beverages did not increase the risk of spontaneous pregnancy loss, even at the amount of around 10 cups of coffee per day.
-Many studies did not observe an association with miscarriages with any degree of caffeine exposure.
+A review of the medical literature in 2011 noted that consuming caffeinated beverages did not increase the risk of spontaneous pregnancy loss, even at the amount of around 10 cups of coffee per day.
+Many studies do not observe an association with miscarriage with any degree of caffeine exposure.

-For the studies that do, there seems to be a relationship between the dose of caffeine and the risks of spontaneous miscarriage.
+For the studies that do, there seems to be a relationship between the caffeine dose and the risk of spontaneous miscarriage.
 However, the ‘safe’ threshold differs from study to study.
 Some report increasing risks at more than 300 mg of caffeine per day, about three cups of coffee.
 Others say the risk increases from above 100 mg of caffeine per day.

-As the results are inconsistent, we are uncertain of the risk of caffeine on miscarriages.
-However, a very low dose of caffeine, i.e. a small cup of coffee or tea daily, appears to be safe.
+As the results are inconsistent, we are uncertain of the risk of caffeine on miscarriage.
+However, a very low dose of caffeine, such as a small cup of coffee or tea daily, appears to be safe.

 (See also: Super 7: Popular Tonics and Supplements for Pregnancy and Beyond)

-Alcohol consumption increases the risk of miscarriages — TRUE
+9. Alcohol consumption also increases the risk of miscarriage

-Alcohol is a teratogen, which can cause physical, mental, behavioural, and cognitive problems to the developing foetus with in-utero exposure.
-The most severe consequences of prenatal alcohol exposure are stillbirths and a condition known as Foetal Alcohol Spectrum Disorder (FASD).
+Alcohol is a teratogen which can cause physical, mental, behavioural, and cognitive problems in the developing foetus.
+The most severe consequences of prenatal alcohol exposure are stillbirths, and a condition known as Foetal Alcohol Spectrum Disorder (FASD).

 Risk Factors and Causes of Miscarriages

-Congenital chromosomal abnormalities make up the most common causes of miscarriages by far.
+Congenital chromosomal abnormalities are the most common causes of miscarriage.
 However, there are also other maternal factors that can lead to spontaneous pregnancy losses:

-• Maternal age: Increasing maternal age increases the risk of pregnancy loss.
-Starting from the age of 35 years and up being the most significant risk factor.
+Maternal age: Rising maternal age – starting from age 35 and above – increases the risk of pregnancy loss.
 This is due to the higher likelihood of foetal chromosomal abnormalities.

 (See also: Dealing With Miscarriage)